From The Archives

 UK London,Roundhouse (@ Chalk Farm)

-[with Generation X, The Valves and The Lurkers]
+[support for Generation X, with The Lurkers and The Valves]

 xx-Dec-77